 “We live in a time where intelligent people –or creative, clever people– have actually chosen computers to make (sic) music.
 They’ve chosen (sic) to work in tech.
 There’s an exhaustion of intelligence which has moved out of the music industry and into other industries.”

 “We’ve run out of teenagers with the desire (and potential) to become (the next) Eddie Van Halen.
 As far as the mass culture is concerned that time is over.”

 If the reader is as shocked as I was to read a high profile, classic hard rock performer, coupled with a more modern artist, and a rock enthusiast on par with Chuck Klosterman, discuss the end of an era in such a rational, and persuasive manner, you’re not alone.
-Reading through these quotes, and other perspectives on the topic, it appears that the authors of these statements were not intending to be provocative.
-They were suggesting that it now appears that those of us that proclaimed that “Rock and Roll will never die!” were wrong, and that rock and roll may be viewed as nothing more than a prolonged, influential, and cultural trend.
-That trend may have been such a prolonged staple that it’s been around longer than most of us have been alive, but if we remove the emotion we have vested in the art form and examine it from the perspective of creativity and album sales, it is more than likely that hundreds of years from now historians will view rock and roll as a trend that began in the mid-to-late fifties and ended somewhere around 2010.
+It does not appear to me that these individuals were intending to be provocative.
+They were suggesting that it now appears that those of us that proclaimed, “Rock and Roll will never die!” were wrong, and that historians may view rock and roll as nothing more than a prolonged, influential, and cultural trend.
+That trend may have been such a prolonged staple that it’s been around longer than most of us have been alive.
+Yet, if we are able to remove the emotion we have vested in the art form and examine it from the perspective of creativity and album sales, it is more than likely that hundreds of years from now historians will view rock and roll as a trend that began in the mid-to-late fifties and ended somewhere around 2010.

 The Creative Power